 Administrator... (cont. from page 1)

 and well-being of all our residents at Milan Health Care has always been our primary focus.
-Our staff members have worked hard every day to meet the needs of our residents and their families, and it is a responsibility we have taken very seriously.
+Our staff members have worked hard every day to meet the needs of our residents and their fami-